An Educational Stroll With Stan - Part 2

 \begin{gather} y\sim\text{bernoulli}(p) \\ \text{logit}(p) = a_y+b_{yx}.x+b_{yw}.w \end{gather}

-We want to extract alpha_y
+We want to extract alpha_y, beta_yx, and beta_yw.

 Let’s Estimate y